-West Virginia has focused on Road Departure with it's HSIP since it has the best chance of reducing the fatality and injury rates.
-However, other projects are evaluated if they meet the SHSP goals.
+West Virginia has focused on Road Departure with its HSIP since it has the best chance of reducing the fatality and injury rates.
+With the new SHSP, West Virginia will focus in addition to road departure, speeding and aggressive driving, occupant protection, older driver, alcohol and drug impaired, intersection and pedestrians.